shalloe99/zk2487.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="#">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description: Hello, my name is Zengxiaoran Kang, AKA Shawn.
+Welcome to my academic website and please enjoy your visit here.
+If you want to know more about me, please feel free to connect me on <a href="https://www.linkedin.com/in/kzxr/">LinkedIn</a>.

 profile:
   align: right
   image: prof_pic.jpg
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>B.S. in Computer Science</p>
+    <p>B.S. in Statistics</p>
+    <p>Texas A & M University</p>

-news: true  # includes a list of news items
+# news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+# selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am going to obtain both B.S. in Computer Science & B.S. in Statistics at [Texas A & M University](https://www.tamu.edu/) in May 2022.
+Gig 'em!

+I was originally born in a beautiful coastal city in southern China and moved to Houston when I attended high school.

+I posted a series of my [research work](/research/), [projects](/projects/), and [teaching experience](/teaching/) on the site.

+I love music and `art` because both can spread a message of inspiration, helping people achieve the betterment of thoughts and life.
+I have put up some of my best art pieces in the [gallery](/gallery/) and please check it out!